AkashRafi/Penetration-Testing-Lab/README.md

 # Objective

-The Penetration Testing Lab project aimed to establish a virtual environment for conducting controlled penetration tests using Kali Linux and Metasploitable.
+- The Penetration Testing Lab project aimed to establish a virtual environment for conducting controlled penetration tests using Kali Linux and Metasploitable.
-The primary focus was to identify, exploit, and analyze vulnerabilities within a simulated network environment.
+- The primary focus was to identify, exploit, and analyze vulnerabilities within a simulated network environment.
-This hands-on experience provided practical skills in network security, vulnerability assessment, and exploitation, enhancing understanding of offensive and defensive cybersecurity techniques.
+- This hands-on experience provided practical skills in network security, vulnerability assessment, and exploitation, enhancing understanding of offensive and defensive cybersecurity techniques.

 # Skills Learned

--Penetration Testing Fundamentals: Practical understanding of penetration testing methods and tools.
+- Penetration Testing Fundamentals: Practical understanding of penetration testing methods and tools.
--Network Scanning and Enumeration: Ability to identify open ports and running services on target machines.
+- Network Scanning and Enumeration: Ability to identify open ports and running services on target machines.
--Exploitation and Vulnerability Analysis: Proficiency in discovering and exploiting system vulnerabilities.
+- Exploitation and Vulnerability Analysis: Proficiency in discovering and exploiting system vulnerabilities.
--Security Recommendations: Developing strategies to improve system security based on identified vulnerabilities.
+- Security Recommendations: Developing strategies to improve system security based on identified vulnerabilities.
--Documentation and Reporting: Learning to document findings and communicate them clearly.
+- Documentation and Reporting: Learning to document findings and communicate them clearly.

 # Tools Used

--Kali Linux: As the primary penetration testing operating system.
+- Kali Linux: As the primary penetration testing operating system.
--Metasploitable: A vulnerable virtual machine used as the target for exploitation.
+- Metasploitable: A vulnerable virtual machine used as the target for exploitation.
--Metasploit Framework: For exploiting vulnerabilities and conducting penetration tests.
+- Metasploit Framework: For exploiting vulnerabilities and conducting penetration tests.
--Nmap: For network discovery and scanning open ports on the target.
+- Nmap: For network discovery and scanning open ports on the target.
--Telnet: To remotely access the Metasploitable machine for further investigation.
+- Telnet: To remotely access the Metasploitable machine for further investigation.
--Wireshark: For analyzing captured network traffic (optional, for deeper analysis).
+- Wireshark: For analyzing captured network traffic (optional, for deeper analysis).

 # Steps